conor1982/Python_Module/README.md

 This program asks the user to input their Weight (in KG) and Height (in Cm).
 The program then caluclates the BMI from these inputs and prints the result to 2 decimal places.

 Error handling in place for user input
+* input of negative values
+* for input of string values

 Example of error handling